mt-support/tribe-ext-ea-additional-options/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.4.2] 2023-11-01 =

+* Fix - Update so that DST changes are taken into account for time zone change calculations.
+* Fix - Make sure that the right event times are used for calculations when the source uses am/pm format.
+* Fix - Ensure that UTC times are used when they are available.

 = [1.4.1] 2023-06-24 =